 Can children separate fact from fiction?

 Children love stories and cartoons from books and DVDs.
 They know that Bugs Bunny and Thomas the Tank Engine are not real.
 And they enjoy these stories knowing that.
-The big difference is that nobody seriously tries to tell kids that Bugs and Thomas are real.
+The big difference is that nobody seriously tries to tell kids that Bugs Bunny and other cartoon characters are real.

 So why switch to insisting they believe that the Easter Bunny and Santa Claus are real and will come into their bedrooms at night to leave them stuff “if they are good”?